rehierl/node-tree-outliner/88-todos.md

 * No two sections have the exact same first node.

 **TODO**
-what type of sectioning node is the root node?

-**TODO**
 type-1 section -
 all child nodes, or just the first ones? - allow a type-1 section to end inside of its container? - with regards to the root node

-**TODO**
-no conflict in location of a section - sectioning node, first node, last node, etc.

 **TODO**
 describe the purpose of a sectioning node inside of presequent sections -